Do you need a consultation?

 This can often be accomplished the day before your installation appointment.
 For example, you could consult Saturday afternoon for a tattoo installation Sunday, making your visit to Santa Barbara a weekend getaway.

-As a general rule, we do not consult at a distance via phone or email; it’s just too complex, and the potential for misunderstanding is too high.
-We want to see your arm (or other body part) in person, let you look at our physical archives, and work together to create and/or customize your tattoo design.
+As a general rule, I do not consult at a distance via phone or email; it’s just too complex, and the potential for misunderstanding is too high.
+I’ll want to see your arm (or other body part) in person, make measurements, and then we will work together to create and/or customize your tattoo design.

-If your tattoo is a custom piece, you and Colin will begin the process of mocking-up the design digitally, so that you can see it come to life on the computer screen.
+If your tattoo is a custom piece, you and I will often begin the process of mocking-up the design digitally, so that you can see it come to life on the computer screen.

 I appreciate that it is a big leap of faith for you to see something on paper and imagine it on your body, so it helps if I have overnight to prepare a paper version for you to see, even showing shading, color or dots, so we can be absolutely clear about rendering choices.

-If it's easy for you to get to the tattoo studio, your consultation does not have to be the day before - it could be the week before, or any other time we agree on.
+If it geographically easy for you to get to the tattoo studio, your consultation does not have to be the day before - it could be the week before, or any other time we agree on.
+But because so many of my clients fly in from out of state I frequently do the overnight turn-around from concept to custom tattoo.

 If you aren’t quite clear on what you want yet, you can also make a deposit to secure a consultation date, and the actual installation appointment can be left open-ended.
 That allows us to begin the design process and clarify your ideas.
 As we narrow in on a pattern for your tattoo, then you can choose a date for the installation .